 We also request proposals for posters when it is desirable for more interaction among a smaller audience with the poster presenter.

 Presenting at this event positions your ideas in front of the top professionals in the timing and sync community.
-Please submit your abstract today to have your concepts considered.

 As you submit an abstract, you will find that we are inviting two different formats: Talks and Posters.
 For both formats, topics are suggested that discuss the need for timing, methods of delivering timing, experience from the field, or methods of measurement and validation.
 Other topics are welcome that discuss the latest timing and synchronization topics.

 All Talks to the Workshop should address the interests of a significant portion of the audience.
-These presentations are generally 20 minutes long with questions taken afterward for a group of talks.
+These presentations are generally 15-20 minutes long with questions taken afterward for a group of talks.

-For submitting a Talk or Poster abstract, you will find that we seek either those that are relevant to a specific sector or technology area, and those that are sector-independent.
+When submitting a Talk or Poster abstract, you will find that we seek either those that are relevant to a specific sector or technology area, and those that are sector-independent.